satyajitdutt-data/data-projects/README.md

 ### Data Analyst @ Deutsche Bundesbank (March 2021 - Present)
 - Analysed and supported a project about German household expenditure patterns using daily point-of-sale data.
 The findings were published in a working paper and were reported on by [German media outlets](https://shorturl.at/kHJP2) in 2021 and also in [leading international research centres](https://shorturl.at/uARU6)
 - Analysed data from A/B tests and firm retention rates to help provide data-driven insights on what path to pursue next.
-- Prepared monthly summaries from the latest data that highlighted the main insights of firms’ subjective beliefs about prices, interest rates and other key business indicators from one of the largest [business surveys](https://shorturl.at/xzSV1) in Germany.
+- Prepared monthly summaries from one of the largest [business surveys](https://shorturl.at/xzSV1) in Germany that highlighted the main insights of firms’ subjective beliefs about key business indicators, prices and interest rates.

 ### Data Analyst @ Leibniz Institute SAFE (Aug 2016 - Jul 2021)